Barycenter (astronomy): Example with the Sun

-Images are representative (made by hand), not simulated.

 Relativistic corrections

 In classical mechanics (Newtonian gravitation), this definition simplifies calculations and introduces no known problems.
 In general relativity (Einsteinian gravitation), complications arise because, while it is possible, within reasonable approximations, to define the barycenter, we find that the associated coordinate system does not fully reflect the inequality of clock rates at different locations.
 Brumberg explains how to set up barycentric coordinates in general relativity.

 The coordinate systems involve a world-time, i.e. a global time coordinate that could be set up by telemetry.
 Individual clocks of similar construction will not agree with this standard, because they are subject to differing gravitational potentials or move at various velocities, so the world-time must be synchronized with some ideal clock that is assumed to be very far from the whole self-gravitating system.
-This time standard is called Barycentric Coordinate Time (TCB, sic).
+This time standard is called Barycentric Coordinate Time (TCB).

 Selected barycentric orbital elements

 Barycentric osculating orbital elements for some objects in the Solar System are as follows:

 For objects at such high eccentricity, barycentric coordinates are more stable than heliocentric coordinates for a given epoch because the barycentric osculating orbit is not as greatly affected by where Jupiter is on its 11.8 year orbit.